This week’s tip is so simple, I honestly debated whether I should give it any attention.

 This is a way for me to double check that I actually have all of my ingredients, and to make sure that I have enough of each ingredient.

 Once my ingredients are lined up, I gather my tools (measuring cups, measuring spoons and bowls), and mix and measure, using — you guessed it — my trusty digital kitchen scale.
 For most of my pastry baking, this process goes something like this:

-- Cut butter into pieces and add butter and sugar directly to mixing bowl;
+- Add butter directly to mixing bowl;

 - Crack eggs into another prep bowl or jar;